The Glenfiddich Janet Sheed Roberts Reserve / Image: Glenfiddich

 What was inside the bottle played rather a large part too.
 The resident whisky master at The Macallan’s Scotland distillery spent two years finding the finest seven casks, from over 200,000 choices, to be blended in order to create ‘M’.

-If that’s whetted your appetite for collectible whiskies, why not join a Keeper of the Quaich to taste some of the best old and rare whiskies?
+If that’s whetted your appetite for rare collectable whiskies, why not join a Keeper of the Quaich to taste some of the best old and rare whiskies?